If you work, you already know it can be incredibly difficult to manage a home and a job. Here’s how to do it!

 Once I got married, I also juggled my free time with my husband’s sporadic restaurant schedule; when he was home I wanted to spend my time with him.

 I quickly found that I didn’t want to devote my Saturday mornings to cleaning my home, so I needed to break my housework up throughout the week.

 Around that same time, I found Flylady.
-I loved her cleaning routines and quickly started cleaning six days a week in little chunks of time.
+I loved her cleaning routines and quickly started cleaning six nights a week in little chunks of time.

 Life with work, home … and kids